Ritik-Arora-576/Movie-Recommender-Web-application/README.md

-# Movie-Recommender-Web-application-
+# Movie-Recommender-Web-App

-Created a Web application using Flask Framework which can recommend movies while entering the movie name in a search engine.
+Created a Web Application using Flask Framework which can recommend movies while entering the movie name in a search engine.

-## Create a virtual environement
+## Create a virtual environment

 `python -m virtualenv .env`
 <br>